Individual Artist Commissions

 - Must have a permanent address in the same county the project is taking place.

-- Individuals enrolled in a full-time degree-seeking program of any kind.
+- Students enrolled in a full-time degree program.

 - Applicants with outstanding final reports or open contracts from CNY Arts grants.